|Table of contents|

-Observation: You will observe that in case of dilute hydrochloric acid bulb glows but when glucose or alcohol solution is taken in beaker, the bulb does not glow.
+Observation: You will observe that in the case of dilute hydrochloric acid bulb glows, but when glucose or alcohol solution is taken in the beaker, the bulb does not glow.

-Conclusion: The aqueous solution of hydrochloric acid conducts electricity due to presence of types of charged particles - hydrogen ions and chloride ions.
-Unlike acids glucose and ethanol do not ionise in aqueous solution, i.e. they do not give H+ ions, therefore they cannot conduct electricity.
+Conclusion: The aqueous solution of hydrochloric acid conducts electricity due to the presence of types of charged particles: Hydrogen ions and chloride ions.
+Unlike acids glucose and ethanol do not ionise in an aqueous solution, i.e. they do not give H+ ions; therefore, they cannot conduct electricity.
 Thus, glucose and ethanol are not categorized as acids.

-Q.7.
-Why do acids not show acidic behavior in the absence of water?
+Q8.
+Why do acids not show acidic behaviour in the absence of water?

-Ans.
-It is because acids do not dissociate into ions in absence of water.
-But when an acid is dissolved in water, it forms hydrogen ions and hence, shows acidic behavior, e.g.
+Ans: It is because acids do not dissociate into ions in the absence of water.
+But when an acid is dissolved in water, it forms hydrogen ions and hence, shows acidic behaviour.